amdurgesh/Todo-list/README.md

 # To-Do List

-A clean and minimal To-Do List web application built to help users manage daily tasks with ease.
+A clean and minimal <b>To-Do List </b> web application built to help users manage daily tasks with ease.
 Users can add, edit, complete, and delete tasks seamlessly in a responsive web interface.

 ## Features